Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 # DevOps Interview Questions for Juniors
-> DevOps Interview Questions and answers for juniors DevOps Engineers
+> DevOps Interview Questions and Answers for Junior DevOps Engineers

 **Disclaimer:**
-- You are welcome to edit and add Questions/answer through Pull Request
+- You are welcome to edit and add Questions/answers through Pull Request
-- These questions is for the Junior/beginner in the DevOps field
+- These questions are for the Junior/beginner in the DevOps field
-- This questions is not for specific company/entity , this cover the most popular DevOps tools and this tools may vary from company to another based on the technology stack used by it .. so you need to check the job requirements for the position you are applying and focus on what is there.
+- These questions are not for specific company/entity , this cover the most popular DevOps tools, and these tools may vary from one company to another based on the technology stack used by it .. so you need to check the job requirements for the position you are applying and focus on what is there.

 ## AWS Questions: